 A reference letter is used to endorse someone and provides an overview of their skills, ability, knowledge, and character.
-A reference letter is often required during a job or academic application.
+A reference letter may be required as part of an employment or academic application.

 The template below shows the format of a typical reference letter.
 This format is appropriate for an employment reference, as well as for a graduate school recommendation.
-Review tips are provided as well, for what to include in each section of a reference letter.
+Review tips for what to include in each section of a reference letter as well.

 The second paragraph of the reference letter template contains specific information regarding the person you are writing about, including why they are qualified, what they can contribute, and why you are providing a reference letter.